netlify/netlify-plugin-lighthouse/README.md

   # route1 audit will use the top level thresholds
   [[plugins.inputs.audits]]
     path = "route1"

+    # you can specify output_path per audit, relative to the path
+    output_path = "reports/route1.html"

   # to audit a specific absolute url
   [[plugins.inputs.audits]]